GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 More information about the mesh importer can be found in :ref:`Meshes`.

 Each well is defined internally (i.e., not imported from a file) in a separate **InternalWell** XML sub-block.
-An **InternalWell** sub-block must point to the reservoir mesh it is attached to using the attribute ``meshName``, to the region corresponding to this well using the attribute ``wellRegionName``, and to the control of this well using the attribute ``wellControl``.
+An **InternalWell** sub-block must point to the reservoir mesh that the well perforates using the attribute ``meshName``, to the region corresponding to this well using the attribute ``wellRegionName``, and to the control of this well using the attribute ``wellControl``.

-In this tutorial, the five wells have the same structure, that is, one vertical segment discretized with four well cells.
+In this tutorial, the five wells have the same structure, with one vertical segment discretized with four well cells.
-We define three perforations along the well (one perforation for each layer of the mesh).
+We define three perforations along the well (one perforation for each layer of the reservoir mesh).
-The location of the perforation is found internally using the linear distance along the wellbore from the top of the well, specified by the attribute ``distanceFromHead``.
+The location of the perforations is found internally using the linear distance along the wellbore from the top of the well, specified by the attribute ``distanceFromHead``.
 It is the responsibility of the user to make sure that there is a perforation in the bottom cell of the well mesh---otherwise, an error will be thrown and the simulation will terminate.
 The well